-That’s the environment social platforms exist in.
+That’s the environment in which social platforms exist.
 And the way they present people, you know, real people, doesn’t help.
-Every person on, say, Facebook is present as a piece of content.
+Every person on, say, Facebook is presented as a piece of content.
 They arrive to you as a small profile picture and a mix of words and images.
 They’re pixels.
 All of their depth and humanness are collapsed into a thing presented and served to you to consume.
 They’re dehumanised by design.
 Who cares if you attack them?
 They’re not even a person.
 They’re just a piece of content.

 There are a lot of factors at play here.
 There’s the wider world where dehumanisation is an everyday rhetorical play.
 There’s the layout and design of social platforms.
 There’s a complete lack of awareness of how dependent we are on every other user of social.

 This all combines to make it unclear what’s at stake when abuse and violence runs rife.

 Without an understanding of the conditions of life and livability, and their relative difference, we can know neither what violence destroys nor why we should care.

 We can spend all day diagnosing the root of the problems we see on social media.
 But one of the causes is how optimistic the companies building these platforms were about the value of “connection“ or “connectedness“.
 That is, they assume that the more connected the world is, the better.